Concepts

 Middleware

-In order to obtain a response, a Piko based application sends a request to a FIFO queue of Middlewares.
+To produce a response, a Piko application sends an HTTP request through a FIFO queue of middlewares.

 App --> request --> MiddlewareA --> request --> MiddlewareB